European shares led lower by oil stocks as Doha deal fails

 * TUI leads travel stocks higher after upgrade

-* Caixabank falls after launching bid for Banco BPI (ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).)
+* Reckitt rises after earnings update (ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
+Adds details, updates prices)

-The STOXX Europe Oil and Gas index slipped 1.4 percent, making it the top sectoral loser.
-Shares in Royal Dutch Shell, Total and Eni were all down nearly 2 percent.
+The STOXX Europe Oil and Gas index slid 2.2 percent, making it the top sectoral loser.
+Shares in Royal Dutch Shell , Total and Eni were all down by between 2 percent and 2.7 percent.

 A deal to freeze oil output by OPEC and non-OPEC producers fell apart on Sunday after Saudi Arabia demanded that Iran join in despite calls on Riyadh to save the agreement and help prop up crude prices.